 Months of entry

-The LLM Canon Law is the first degree of its type at a British University since the Reformation.
+Our LLM in Canon Law is the first degree of its type at a British University since the Reformation.
 Set up in 1991, it has attracted the highest quality applicants.

-The LLM Canon Law provides an opportunity for postgraduate study in the canon law of the churches of the Worldwide Anglican Communion, particularly that of the Church of England, and the Roman Catholic Church and the law of the State applicable to these churches.
+The programme provides an opportunity to study the canon law of the churches of the worldwide Anglican Communion, particularly the Church of England, and the Roman Catholic Church as well as the regulatory systems of other Christian traditions worldwide.

 Qualification, course duration and attendance options

 - part time24 months

 - Student Recruitment Enquiries